As a general rule, a company is owned by its shareholders and run on a day-to-day basis by its directors.

-- jf they are appointed by the board of directors.
+- if they are appointed by the board of directors.

 De facto directors

-In contrast to a de jure director, a de facto director hasn’t been properly or legally appointed as a director but does, in fact do things that directors normally are allowed to do, like:
+In contrast to a de jure director, a de facto director hasn’t been properly or legally appointed as a director but does, in reality, do things that only directors are normally allowed to do like:

 - signing contracts

-- telling third-parties or making themselves out to be a director
+- telling third parties they’re a director, or making themselves out to be a director

 - taking decisions on behalf of the company

-Whether someone is acting as a de facto director will depend what they do and how, but generally they need to be seen to be acting in a senior, decision-making role rather than just being a members of the management team (such as ‘director of communications’).
+Whether someone is acting as a de facto director will depend on what they do and how, but generally they need to be seen, in an objective way, to be acting in a senior, decision-making role rather than just being a member of the management team (such as ‘director of communications’).

 During their time as a de facto director, the person will owe the company the same general duties as a statutory director.